AndiDittrich/NodeMCU-Tool/README.md

 The answer is quite simple: **NodeMCU-Tool** implements a serial terminal connection to the Module and runs some command line based lua commands like file.open(), file.write() to access the filesystem.
 That's it!

+Since Version 1.2 it's also possible to transfer **binary** files to your device.
+NodeMCU-Tool uses a hexadecimal encode/decoding to transfer the files binary save!
+The required encoding (file downloads) / decoding (file uploads) functions are automatically uploaded on each operation.

 Low Level API
 -------------
 It's possible to use the underlying "NodeMcuConnector" in your own projects to communicate with a NodeMCU based device.